-Since January 2014, Ms. Caldwell has served as an independent director of both American Capital Senior Floating, Ltd. (NASDAQ: ACSF) and City First Bank of DC.
+In 2021, Ms. Caldwell began terms of service on the Board of Trustees of JBG Smith (NYSE: JBGS) and the Board of Directors of OneMain Financial (NYSE: OMF).
+She is also on the board of Chemonics International.
+Her previous corporate board membership includes service as an independent director of American Capital Senior Floating, Ltd. (NASDAQ: ACSF) (until 2018) and City First Bank of DC.
 Ms. Caldwell has also served on the boards of numerous non-profit organizations engaged in housing and community development finance.
-Ms. Caldwell received her Master of Business Administration from the Robert H. Smith School of Business at the University of Maryland, College Park and holds a Bachelor of Arts in Sociology, also from the University of Maryland.
+Ms. Caldwell received her Master of Business Administration from the Robert H. Smith School of Business at the University of Maryland, College Park, and holds a Bachelor of Arts in Sociology, also from the University of Maryland.

 Alan R. Einhorn

 Over his forty-year career in the tax profession, Alan Einhorn has distinguished himself as a nationally recognized expert in the areas of risk management and professional standards.
 He was the recipient of the 2012 Arthur J. Dixon Memorial Award, the highest award given by the accounting profession in the area of taxation.